When I was diagnosed with asthma a month before my 17th birthday, I struggled to find people like me.

 Planting the seeds: The online community

+In times like these, it’s important to remember the power of the internet and how much community you can build online.
 In December 2008, I started a blog.
 At this point, I’d been living with asthma for 10 months and found the blogs of a few people who would soon become my friends: Stephen of Breathinstephen, Amy of The Asthma Mom (her blog has since been taken down for her daughter’s privacy), and Danielle of Life with These Lungs (also since removed).

 As a newbie, these three in particular gave me insights that only veterans of a lifestyle could provide.
 I’d finally found my people.